Dishvola/team-code-checker/README.md

 # team-code-checker
 Checking your code on the "git pre-commit hook" by running PHP Code Sniffer and ESLint.

-Using for our team to work with Drupal 7/8/9 code standards + check JS code.
+Using by our team for work with Drupal 7/8/9 code standards + check JS code.

 # Istructions